ocp4opsandsecurity/service-mesh/service-mesh-features.md

 # service-mesh-features
-How to that explores many of the powerful Service Mesh features covered in the Istio BookInfo reference applicaiton.
+How to that explores many of the powerful Service Mesh features covered in the Istio BookInfo reference application.

+> Use the [Walk-Through](#walk-through) if you want to automate the entering of the commands.

+> Use the [Quick-Start](#quick-start) if you just want to stand everything up automatically.

 - [Assumptions](#assumptions)
 - [Traffic Management](#traffic-management)